cipto-hd/golang-book/03-projects/01-first-project/README.md

 /app
   main.go
   /helper
     helper.go
 ```

-What you are saying above is that your program consists of many files and that you want code in the fiile *main.go* to use code from *helper.go* for example.
+What you are saying above is that your program consists of many files and that you want code in the file _main.go_ to use code from _helper.go_ for example.

 To handle such a case, you need the following: